 Smartphones have undeniably become an essential part of our daily lives.
 However, this very reliance on them makes them a target for tracking and monitoring through spyware.

 If you’re worried about your phone’s security, it’s vital to recognize the signs of tracking and take preventative action.
-This article should serve as a helpful resource, offering ideas and guidance for enhancing your phone’s security.
+This article should be a helpful resource, offering ideas and guidance for enhancing your phone’s security.
 Whether you decide to install antispyware software or update your passwords to be unique and more complex, every step counts in protecting your phone.